Wanderingidea/RNDPP-Passphrase-Generator/README.md

 `rndpp $(od -vAn -N2 -tu2 < /dev/ttyUSB0 | tr -d ' \n\r')`<br>

 ### Word lists
-One could use other wordlists 'dlp.csv' for Dutch, 'blp.csv' for English in the following format:<br>
+The wordlists that rndpp.pas uses while compiling are 'dlp.csv' for Dutch, 'blp.csv' for English in the following format:<br>
 one line beginning and ending with a single quote, each word separated by a semicolon.
-No CR or LF after this line!
+No CR or LF after this line!<br>
+See the examples.